 It really didn’t take long for gents’ wristwatches to become the main area of an arms race between the manufacturers.
 Each of them wanted to show their technological and engineering prowess by offering the best accuracy in the smallest possible package.
-Hence, gents’ watches measuring 27-30mm in diameter were at the height of popularity back in the 1920s, 1930s, and into the 1940s.
+Hence, gents’ watches measuring 27-30mm in diameter were at the height of popularity back in the 1920s, 1930s, and 1940s.

 That popularity has only declined circa 1960.

-During that time, brands like Rolex have made quite a lot of small watches, which were to be the benchmark for ruggedness.
+During that time, brands like Rolex made quite a lot of small watches, which were to be the benchmark for ruggedness.
 Oyster Raleigh, the Oyster Speedking… these aren’t exactly ladies’ watch names.
 That’s because they were never intended to be that.

-Bulova, on the other hand, has marketed the most rugged (and sized 30mm tops!) watches as a recommended purchase for the military personnel.
+Bulova, on the other hand, has marketed the most rugged (and sized 30mm tops!) watches as a recommended purchase for military personnel.
 The Air Warden and the Military Watertight.
 Speaking of the Air Warden – the 1941 model, also called the Nighthawk, measured 26mm.
 The marketing slogan for the Watertight and the Nighthawk was “Designed for the men in service.”